11ty/11ty-website/src/docs/plugins/image.md

 ### Caching Remote Images Locally

 {% addedin "Image 0.3.0" %} For any full URL first argument to this plugin, the full-size remote image will be downloaded and cached locally.
-See all [relevant `eleventy-cache-assets` options](/docs/plugins/fetch/#options).
+See all [relevant `eleventy-fetch` options](/docs/plugins/fetch/#options).

 ```js
 {